Model Input-Output Configuration Search with Embedded Feature Selection for Sensor Time-series and Image Classification: MICS-EFS: The proposed, novel method

-Within this algorithm, there is an embedded feature selection mechanism that operates silently while searching for the optimal input-output configuration.
-This feature selection algorithm identifies a subset of relevant features and, in the case of SFS, also provides a feature ranking.
+Within the MICS-EFS algorithm, there is an embedded feature selection mechanism that operates silently while searching for the optimal input-output configuration.
+This embedded feature selection algorithm identifies a subset of relevant features and, in the case of SFS, also provides a feature ranking.
 By employing this algorithm, the simultaneous search for the optimal input-output configuration is conducted while implicitly performing feature selection.
-This integration of feature selection and input-output configuration search contributes to the overall effectiveness and efficiency of the IDENAS algorithm.
+This integration of